How To Find Work In The Nonprofit Sector – Nonprofit Jobs

 From environmental organizations, foundations, art organizations, to women’s rights social services this post touches on what you need to know in order to be able to apply at one.
-Written here is real information about what it takes to get the nonprofit job you want, and also further pathways for adding meat to your resume, nonprofit profile, and employment strategies that actually work.
+Written here is information about what it takes to get the nonprofit job you want, and also further pathways for adding meat to your resume, nonprofit profile, and employment strategies that actually work.

 Think of nonprofits and foundations just like any other culture like a club: there is a specific approach for speaking to them, applying with them, and for entering into them for a new career path.
-In my prior years I have helped staff over a thousand nonprofit organizations, foundations and universities to date.
-And believe me when I tell you that this is a completely different playing field that most corporate cultures.
+In my prior years, we have helped staff over a thousand nonprofit organizations, foundations, and universities to date.
+And believe me when I tell you that this is a completely different playing field than most corporate cultures.
 Complicating this is the fact that gaining real and usable nonprofit experience can be a very tricky thing if you have never volunteered in the past or been a part of a volunteer organization.

-It is true that making a difference in your day job to help others is a very fulfilling path, but it is also true that it takes preparation, knowledge and strategy.
+It is true that making a difference in your day job to help others is a very fulfilling path, but it is also true that it takes preparation, knowledge, and strategy.

 It is a general misconception that because private salaries are larger than in the nonprofit sector experience is also worth more.
 It isn’t.
 In fact, it is quite the opposite as it comes to experience, nonprofit jobs and hiring.
 Now, what I am not saying is that your prior expertise is not important.
 If you are lucky enough to be looking to work at a nonprofit in a specialized field the exact same as your previous experience, this will hold more influence.

-But where most people fall seeking work in the nonprofit sector, they are instead interested in working in a “related” field to what they had been working in.
+Where many candidates fail in seeking work in the nonprofit sector, they are instead interested in working in a “related” field to what they had been working in.
 Sales professionals want to enter into Fundraising, Administrative professionals want to help run nonprofit programs, Consultants want to run Marketing nonprofit departments, Real Estate and Finance professionals want to run housing programs and help social services.

 It’s just not that simple.
 Choosing to work in an area, and also having the specific skills is not the most important thing in landing the job that you want at a nonprofit.
 If that were true than previous experience would not be required at all.
-Instead pervious direct experience in the same department, arena, or area is sought.
+Instead, previous direct experience in the same department, arena, or area is sought.
 Do you have it already?
 If you do, then you will still need to apply the principles within this book to successfully obtain the position you desire.

 If you are like most candidates, the good news is, there are ways around this barrier, but it takes work, devotion, and a willingness to create documentation, resumes, and information about yourself.
-The number one reason that people fail to land the job that they want in the nonprofit sector is because they choose to not put the time and work into demonstrating you are a viable nonprofit candidate.
+The number one reason that people fail to land the job that they want in the nonprofit sector is that they choose to not put the time and work into demonstrating you are a viable nonprofit candidate.

 What you need to add to be a strong nonprofit candidate are sections for Volunteering, Continuing Education, Writing, and Interest sections.
 These are the sections for those of you think on nonprofit prior experience you will need to buff up, in order to retain the interview.